Independent Business Communications · Australia needtoknowit.com.au / needtoknowai.com

 Battery backup on FTTP: FTTP installations come with a Network Termination Device (NTD) that has a built-in battery backup rated at approximately 4 hours of standby.
 This is enough for most short power outages.
 For longer outages (thunderstorms, planned maintenance), a UPS on your router and VOIP hardware ($150 to $300 for a suitable unit) extends your window.
 A vet clinic that handles after-hours emergency calls cannot afford a phone system that goes dark the moment the power does.

 Mobile fallback: Configure your VOIP system to fall back to a mobile number if the primary VOIP line is unreachable.
-Most cloud VOIP providers support failover routing as a standard setting.
+Most cloud business phone companies support failover routing as a standard setting.
 Set this up proactively rather than discovering it is missing during an outage.

 What a Vet Clinic VOIP Setup Actually Costs